Washington to Big Tech: You're on notice | DW | 05.06.2019

 Historic campaign issue

-That the issue of monopoly power of US companies in the internet sector, but also in the pharmaceutical industry, could evolve into a significant 2020 campaign topic is historic, said Weber Waller.
+That the issue of monopoly power of US companies, not just in the internet sector, but also in the pharmaceutical industry, could evolve into a significant 2020 campaign topic is historic, said Weber Waller.
 "I can only think of one presidential election that in the US really turned on what people's view on antitrust were and that goes all the way back to 1912."

 It's too early to tell whether corporate power will shape the upcoming election like it did it more than a century ago.
 But it is already a huge leap that it is now mainstream to advocate for the breakup of the Big Tech companies, a position long held by the Open Markets Institute.